 Here, there’s a 1.6-litre petrol engine and a larger 1.56kWh battery supplying an electric motor for a total of 139bhp.
 It’s responsive enough and the dual-clutch gearbox is nice, but the Ioniq’s ride is firm and the car bounces from bump to bump, which hampers comfort.

-However, hybrids are about efficiency and the Ioniq Hybrid scores well, with official figures of 63mpg and CO2 emissions of 85g/km, so it’ll be cheap to run.
+However, hybrids are about efficiency and the Ioniq Hybrid scores well, with official figures of around 61 to 63mpg and CO2 emissions of up to 105g/km, so it’ll be cheap to run.

 It’ll also be easy to live with, as there’s good space inside thanks to the large body and 443-litre boot.
 Where the Ioniq really scores well is the infotainment – like the brand’s Kona Electric, the setup is intuitive to use and loaded with technology.

 If you’re in the market for a sleek luxury sports coupe and want a ‘self-charging’ drivetrain, there’s only one option available.
 Thankfully, that option is the Lexus LC 500h, one of the best-looking, most sophisticated cars of its kind.